libpag/ffmovie/README.md

 # ffmovie

-**ffmovie** is a cross-platform video decoder library based on ffmpeg, designed to provide efficient decoding capabilities for use in [libpag](https://github.com/libpag/libpag) and related projects.
+**ffmovie** is a cross-platform video decoder library based on ffmpeg, designed to provide efficient decoding and encoding capabilities for use in [libpag](https://github.com/libpag/libpag) and related projects.

 ## Dependency Management